elluminance/el-crosscode-tweaks/README.md

 An item spawn menu, allowing you to add any item in the game to your inventory.

-Item search functionality requires [CCInventorySearch](https://github.com/conorlawton/CCInventorySearch) (or any other mod adding the text input element) to be installed.
+Item search functionality requires [CCUILib](https://github.com/conorlawton/CCUILib) to be installed.

 ## Uncapped Stats
 *Before*